rootstrap/blog/content/How to customize fonts in React Native - Manuela Viola.md

 ## Summary

-In this tutorial you learned how to add, link and use custom fonts in React Native.
-You can find [here](https://github.com/ManuViola77/customize_fonts_react_native_tutorial) the github project.
+In this tutorial, you learned how to add, link and use custom fonts in React Native.
+You can find [here](https://github.com/ManuViola77/customize_fonts_react_native_tutorial) the GitHub project.